I’m an expert teacher who develops online content for a range of learners.

+Over the course of a fulfilling career as full professor of English, I studied how people learn.
 Along the way, I fell in love with instructional design.

 eLearning design from the ground up